midlantica/LovelyBunchOfCoconuts/content/grifts/consent-based-classrooms.md

 ---
 title: 'Consent-Based Classrooms'
-claim: 'Consent-Based Classrooms'
+grift: 'Consent-Based Classrooms'
-translation: 'The kids are in charge.'
+decode: 'The kids are in charge.'
 ---